 …

 (#5856)(#5622) When triggered via an external interface, and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, an AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true shall use the following procedure for changing the NSEP priority access state to torn down.

+Note: An AP MLD can initiate the teardown procedure regardless of whether a non-AP MLD or the AP MLD initiated the process to enable NSEP priority access. [#5227]

 10.3.2.14 Duplicate detection and recovery